 Lecturer at the School of Journalism, Media and Cultural Studies at Cardiff University, teaching and researching citizen media, communication policy, and technological change.
 Chair of the Community Communication Section of the International Association for Media and Communication Research (IAMCR).
 Practical background as journalist, media activist, and communication rights advocate, and CMFE Board member 2006-2011.

 London, United Kingdom

-Associate Professor Emeritus in the School of Computing and Digital Media at London Metropolitan University and one of the Transnational Radio Encounters team (HERA-funded 2013-2016) of which the Radio Garden (https://radio.garden) is an output.
+Professor of Media and Culture in the School of Computing and Digital Media at London Metropolitan University and one of the Transnational Radio Encounters team (HERA-funded 2013-2016) of which the Radio Garden (https://radio.garden) is an output.
 A consultant on community media training projects funded by the EU, the Council of Europe and UNESCO, he has published widely on radio and community media.